sagerenn/Problem_Solving_with_Algorithms_and_Data_Structures/Chapter06/search_sort.md

 (1) folding method: divide the collection to equal-size pieces and add together. go further, some folding method reverse every other piece before the addition.
 34566 --> ( 34 + 56 + 6 ) % 11 = 8
 (2) mid-square method: to get the value of square the item, and extract some portion of the resulting digits.
 55^2 = 3025 --> 02 / 11 = 2
 (3) string can convert to ordinal(ascii) number char by char and add together. to remedy the anagram situation, we can use the position of the character as a weight.
+(Because a string only has the char and position properties, we can design the different weighting scheme based on the position.)

 The hash function must be efficient, the time complexity require to O(1) for following the purpose of hashing.

 ### collision resolution
 1. linear probing to find the open addressing, start at the origin hash value that occur the collision, and move circularly to the next slot until find the empty slot or return to the origin position.
 Maybe we can skip the item with (1, 3, ...) steps.
 We must be sure the skip to cover all the slots in the list to find the possible opening slot.
 To fulfill the requirement, the table size must be the prime number. (table_size % skip_steps != 0)